A Contour Integral-Based Algorithm for Computing Generalized Singular Values: A FEAST-SVD Algorithm

-The FEAST algorithm applied to the Gram matrix \(A\herm A\) is relatively straightforward---if singular values in the interval \((\alpha,\beta)\) are of interest, a contour that encloses \((\alpha^2,\beta^2)\) can be chosen, assuming \(\beta>\alpha\geq0\).
+Finding \(A\)'s singular values in \((\alpha,\beta)\) is mathematically equivalent to finding the eigenvalues of the Gram matrix \(A\herm A\) in \((\alpha^2,\beta^2)\).
+Therefore, we can apply the FEAST algorithm on \(A\herm A\) using a contour that encloses \((\alpha^2,\beta^2)\).
 However, the accuracy of this approach can be low when small singular values of \(A\) are desired.
-More accurate results can be expected if we compute the eigenvalues of the Jordan--Wielandt matrix \(\check A\) instead.
-Notice that the spectrum of \(\check A\) is symmetric with respect to the origin---nonzero eigenvalues of \(\check A\) appear in positive and negative pairs.
-In the following we mainly discuss how to compute the eigenvalues of \(\check A\) using FEAST by taking care of the symmetry of the spectrum.
+More accurate results can be expected if we compute the eigenvalues of the Jordan--Wielandt matrix

+instead.
+The desired singular values correspond to \(\check A\)'s eigenvalues in \((-\beta,-\alpha)\) \(\cup(\alpha,\beta)\).
+A naive approach is to solve this symmetric eigenvalue problem using the FEAST algorithm.
+In the following we show that such a naive approach is \emph{not} robust with respect to the initial guess.